soroushojagh6633/ETL-Learning/Tutorial/Extract_From_OpenAQ.md

   ]
 })
 ```
-It can be simply damp into a DataFrame by using:
+It can be simply convert into a DataFrame by using:
 ```Python
 # Getting the latest value of PM2.5 for the central station located in Calgary
 res = api.latest(city='ALBERTA', location='Calgary Central2', parameter='pm25', df=True)